 For the duration of our lab tests, HDD drives maintained on average 400 IO operations per second.

-The absence of moving parts and rotating disks within SSD drives, and the current advances in electrical interface technology have ended in a substantially safer data storage device, with an average failure rate of 0.5%.
+The absence of moving parts and rotating disks within SSD drives, and the current advances in electrical interface technology have ended in a substantially safer data storage device, with a common failure rate of 0.5%.

 As we already have noted, HDD drives rely upon rotating hard disks.
 And something that utilizes a great number of moving components for extended time periods is at risk of failure.